| Common Tactical Problems"Everyone has these once in awhile."

 that she can count on.
 One of those constants is Kristine Lilly.
 And Julie knows where to

+find her.
 "When we get the ball, I have to

 expand out to the side for an easy outlet," says Kristine.
 "When I get the ball,